 Students wishing to major in music at Hartwick must audition with one of the Department's Artists-in-Residence.
 The audition will include a faculty interview which is an excellent way for us to get to know you and for you to get to know us.

 Each student must choose at least three musical works from different stylistic periods (Medieval, Renaissance, Baroque, Classical, 19th century, or 20th century).
 For vocalists, at least one work should be in a language other than English.
 Each work chosen should be prepared in its entirety.
 We will take time during your audition to talk with you to provide an evaluation of your current stage of musical development and to give you a sense of how your musical studies will proceed at Hartwick.

-To schedule an audition, please fill out this form.
 You will be contacted by the Office Manager of the Department of Music once your auditon application is received.
-If you wish to be considered for a music scholarship, you must audition and interview before March 1st.